 Pol’s grandma-goes-gothic style is a far cry from how the space looked when he first saw it.
 Three years ago, the place was a dilapidated industrial unit in a pre-war building in Manhattan’s Garment District, but it had a vast terrace and knock-your-socks-off views.
 Pol immediately knew it could make an astonishing home.

 Rather than make it open-plan and loft-like, Pol created a flowing design arranged around an internal box, which he describes as the ‘engine’ of the apartment.
-It contains all the vital elements for everyday life: the bathrooms and kitchen, and there’s a passageway running around it, to open up the views and flood the space with light.
+It contains all the vital elements for everyday life: the bathrooms (opens in new tab) and kitchen (opens in new tab), and there’s a passageway running around it, to open up the views and flood the space with light.